Close

 For further information regarding the schools admission process please contact the school office.

-Appeal Dates and Information
+Appeal Dates and Information 2025/2026

-If you have not been offered a place, the law entitles you to appeal against that decision to an Independent Appeal Panel.
-The panel is completely independent of the school and the Local Authority.
-All appeals will be heard online, which has the advantage that your appeal can be heard from your home or place of work.
+If you have not been offered a place following an in-year application, the law entitles you to appeal to an Independent Appeal Panel.
+This panel is completely independent of the school and the Local Authority.
+In accordance with the 2022 School Admission Appeals Code Appeals, the admission authority and appeal panels have elected for all admissions appeals to be held online.

-You should include any evidence or supporting material with your appeal form and you MUST give the grounds for your appeal at the time you lodge your appeal form.
-Your appeal form will not be accepted unless you state the grounds for your appeal.
-You may appeal for more than one school.
+You should include any evidence or supporting material with your appeal form and you MUST state the grounds of your appeal at the time you lodge your appeal form.
+Your appeal form will not be accepted unless you give the grounds of your appeal.
+You may appeal for more than one school but please complete a separate appeal form for each school you wish to appeal.
+No photographs of your child will be accepted.

 Please note that the online form will ask you to download two utility bills dated in the last THREE months.
-If you do not have access to a scanner, please take two photographs with a mobile phone and upload the photographic files.
+If you do not have access to a scanner, please take two photographs using a mobile phone and upload the photographic files.

 If you wish to contact the clerk, email: clerk@educationappeals.com

-The timetable for appeals is as follows:
+The timetable for 'in-year' appeals is as follows:

 Last day for lodging appeal forms